simoninireland/epyc/doc/tutorial/second.rst

 (If you know about parallel computing, then it'll be enough for you to know that ``epyc`` creates a task farm of experiments across multiple cores.
-If this didn't make sense, then you should first read the :ref:`parallel processing concepts <concepts-parallel>`.)
+If this didn't make sense, then you should first read :ref:`concepts-parallel`.)

-.. include:: setup.rst
+.. include :: setup.rst

-.. include:: cluster.rst
+.. include :: cluster.rst